humphreybc/super-simple-tasks/README.md

 * Star a task and it goes to the top
 * Edit a task
+* Drag and drop tasks to reorder
 * IE support
+* Sync using Chrome's native sync API
+* Set up a proper build system that doesn't rely on LiveReload

 ### Dependencies

 Uses [Coffeescript](http://coffeescript.org/) and [Stylus](http://learnboost.github.com/stylus/).
 I compile with [LiveReload](http://livereload.com/) which is pretty great, but any Coffeescript / Stylus compiler will do.

+There's currently an AngularJS port underway in the angular branch.

 ### Forking and licensing